Bee Facts

 Interesting Facts About Bees

-• There are about 25,000 known species of bee in the world – and there are probably more to be discovered.
-Read more about the different types of bees.
+• There are over 20,000 known species of bee in the world – and there are probably more to be discovered.

 • The majority of bees are solitary species, although some may build their nests close to each other.
 Read about sociality in bees.